Catherine22/Algorithm/README.md

 ## Graph

 Traversal - to simplify Graph and make it looks like a sequence.
-It's a powerful way to transfer a unsequenced type to a sequence.
+It's a powerful way to transfer a unsequenced data structure to a sequence.

 ### Undirected Graph
   - [UndirectedGraph]